• Home

 Practice makes perfect – Fun ways to teach perimeter and area

-I also work hard to give my students TONS of activities and opportunities to practice both skills together and separately because the research supports that increased opportunities mean increased learning (as long as I give meaningful feedback).
+I also work hard to give my students TONS of activities and opportunities to practice skills together and separately because the research supports that increased opportunities mean increased learning (as long as I give meaningful feedback).

 Here are a few of the resources that have helped me teach area and perimeter to my students: